dockup/docs/selfhosting/gcp.md

 ### Create a kubernetes cluster

 First sign up for GCP account if you don't have one.
-You can do it by heading over to [cloud page][gcp_console].
+You can do it by heading over to [console page][gcp_console].
 Once signed up, create a project called "dockup" and complete setting up billing.

 **NOTE: You will get free $300 credit when you sign up for the first time**

 After you setup your GCP account, head over to [kubernetes][gcp_kubernetes] cluster page, enable kubernetes api, and create a cluster.
 It's okay to go with all default values.
-Please make a note of name, and zone as we will be using them later.
+Please make a note of the name, and zone as we will be using them later.
 Create page looks something like this: